 Army nurses traveled from hospital to hospital, providing “humane and efficient care for wounded, sick and dying soldiers.”
 They also acted as mothers and housekeepers—“havens in a heartless world”—for the soldiers under their care.

 Women of the Confederacy

 White women in the South threw themselves into the war effort with the same zeal as their Northern counterparts.
 The Confederacy had less money and fewer resources than did the Union, however, so they did much of their work on their own or through local auxiliaries and relief societies.
 They, too, cooked and sewed for their boys.
 They provided uniforms, blankets, sandbags and other supplies for entire regiments.
 They wrote letters to soldiers and worked as untrained nurses in makeshift hospitals.
 They even cared for wounded soldiers in their homes.

 Many Southern women, especially wealthy ones, relied on slaves for everything and had never had to do much work.
 However, even they were forced by the exigencies of wartime to expand their definitions of “proper” female behavior.

-Slave women were, of course, not free to contribute to the Union cause.
-Moreover, they had never had the luxury of “true womanhood” to begin with: As one historian pointed out, “being a women never saved a single female slave from hard labor, beatings, rape, family separation, and death.”
-The Civil War promised freedom, but it also added to these women’s burden.
-In addition to their own plantation and household labor, many slave women had to do the work of their husbands and partners too: The Confederate Army frequently impressed male slaves, and slaveowners fleeing from Union troops often took their valuable male slaves, but not women and children, with them.
+The Civil War promised freedom, but it also added to these women’s burdens.
+In addition to their own plantation and household labor, many enslaved women had to do the work of their husbands and partners too: The Confederate Army frequently recruited enslaved men, and slaveowners fleeing from Union troops often took their valuable male enslaved workers, but not women and children, with them.
 (Working-class white women had a similar experience: While their husbands, fathers and brothers fought in the Army, they were left to provide for their families on their own.)